July 22, 2014

 Novak Djokovic had seen this ending before.

-Djokovic, a 27-year-old Serb in the prime of his tennis career, had just blown a 5-2 lead and two match points in the fourth set to let Roger Federer, arguably the greatest tennis player of all time, force a decisive fifth set in the 2014 Wimbledon men’s tennis final on July 6 in London, England in front of the Queen, Prince William and Kate and millions of people watching around the world.
+Djokovic, a 27-year-old Serb in the prime of his tennis career, had just blown a 5-2 lead and two match points in the fourth set to let Roger Federer, arguably the greatest tennis player of all time, forcing a decisive fifth set in the 2014 Wimbledon men’s tennis final on July 6 in London, England in front of the Queen, Prince William and Kate and millions of people watching around the world.

 In three straight previous Grand Slam final appearances, he had been on the wrong side of the outcome.
 He just blew a 2 sets to 1 lead, but he decided he was going to make sure the script ended differently this time.